eodash/catalog-template/README.md

 # catalog-template
-Template for creating eodash catalog repository
+Template for creating eodash catalog repository.

 ## How-to
 You can create a new repository using the "use this template" button.